AurelianTactics/OpenTactics/docs/docs.md

 		PUOTextType.cs

+[8.1] Managers
+Managers are Singleton objects used in CombatScene and some builder scenes.
+A singleton only allows one instance of the class to be initiated so these singleton objects provide access scene wide to the data stored in the managers.
+That means, regardless of what game loop state or what game object is being activated, the same manager can be accessed and edited.
+These scripts are generally overly complex and could be streamlined.
+I'm also unclear if this is the best pattern going forward.

+[8.1a] AbilityManager.cs
+/// Called in CombatScene and scenes (to do) for getting list of ability objects
+/// to do: be more specific with usage where and how

+[8.1b] ItemManager.cs
+/// Used in CombatScene and ___ scene to handle ItemObjects
+/// Help populate lists and get item information needed by game
+/// to do: where and how is this used

+STOPPED HERE
+[8.1c] ParticleManager.cs
+[8.1d] PlayerManager.cs
+[8.1e] SoundManager.cs
+[8.1f] SpellManager.cs
+[8.1g] TurnsManager.cs
+WalkAroundManager.cs DEPRECATED

+[8.0] ScriptableObjects
+The idea behind Scriptable Objects is that the details can be filled into a csv file and then dropped into the Unity hierarchy to do: where? outline this process explicitly
+Then the script builds out the objects into the Resources directory (example: Resources/Abilities) The scriptable objects can then be loaded for use in the game

+[8.0a] ScriptableObjectUtility
+Assets/Editor/ScritableObjectUtility.cs
+This makes it easy to create, name and place unique new ScriptableObject asset files.

+[8.0b] AbilityData.cs
+Assets/Scripts/Combat/AbilityData.cs
+/// Turns a csv of data placed in the resources file into a directory of objects in the Resources directory
+/// The objects can be loaded and used by the game
+/// ScriptableObject code is located in Assets/Editor/ScriptableObjectUtility.cs

+[8.0c] ConversationData
+Assets/Scripts/Model/ConversationData.cs
+/// Turns a csv of data placed in the resources file into a directory of objects in the Resources directory
+/// The objects can be loaded and used by the game
+/// ScriptableObject code is located in Assets/Editor/ScriptableObjectUtility.cs

+[8.0d] ItemData
+Assets/Scripts/Combat/ItemData.cs
+/// Turns a csv of data placed in the resources file into a directory of objects in the Resources directory
+/// The objects can be loaded and used by the game
+/// ScriptableObject code is located in Assets/Editor/ScriptableObjectUtility.cs

+[8.0e] SpellNameData
+Assets/Scripts/Combat/SpellNameData.cs
+/// Turns a csv of data placed in the resources file into a directory of objects in the Resources directory
+/// The objects can be loaded and used by the game
+/// ScriptableObject code is located in Assets/Editor/ScriptableObjectUtility.cs

 [1.2] Builders
 [1.2a] Builder preface
 Ideally, the project is flexible enough that any turn based grid game can be represented in some way in this project.